shortcutssoftware/sc-ols-examples/README.md

 - Using the version 1 API
   - You need to sign every request individually.

-## API breakdown
+## Examples

+### Functional areas

-API usage generally falls into one or more of the following categories.
+API usage generally falls into one or more of the areas discussed below.
 For example, the most common business process is to create a booking.
-This can be done as follows:
+One way that this could be done is as follows:

-1. Authenticate,
 1. Search for services at a site,
 1. Select a service,
+1. Search for employees at a site,
+1. Select an employee,
-1. Search for available appointments for that service,
+1. Search for available appointments for that service and employee,
-1. Authenticate the client,
-1. Create a booking for the client.
+1. Create a booking.

-Following these steps will take you through some of the below categories.
+Following these steps will take you through some of the areas below.

-*It is important to remember that you are not limited to just the business processes in these examples.* It is entirely valid for you to make calls to various APIs below, and then make bookings based on your own combinations of the data returned for your own reasons.
+**_It is important to know that you are not limited to just the business processes in the examples that follow._** It is entirely valid for you to make calls to various APIs below, and then make bookings based on your own combinations of the data returned, for your own reasons.
 For example: you could search for all employees who are struggling to meet their `visit_count` kpi target, and prefer them when making appointments.

 ### Company